Data4Democracy/internal-displacement/README.md

 # Internal Displacement

+**This repository is now archived.
+The project is being continued but is currently closed to new members.**
+Data for Democracy is a community driven organization.
+If you want to start a new project in a similar area, you are welcome to do so!
+Check out the [#refugees](https://datafordemocracy.slack.com/messages/refugees/) channel and rally your fellow data nerds!

 **Slack Channel:** [#internal-displacement](https://datafordemocracy.slack.com/messages/internal-displacement/)

 **Project Description:**  Classifying, tagging, analyzing and visualizing news articles about [internal displacement](https://en.wikipedia.org/wiki/Internally_displaced_person).
 Based on a [challenge from the IDMC](https://unite.un.org/ideas/content/idetect).